Bajwat: Games

 The people of Bajwat play games including Kushti (Indian style wrestling), Lookn, Matti etc..
 The most common games are cricket and football.

 Politics

-Punjabi Khatris migrated and now there are two major castes in Bajwat - Gujjar and Arain.
+Punjabi Khatris migrated and now there are three major castes in Bajwat - Gujjar, Rajput and Arain.
 As of 2018, Village Kachimand is politically ascendant, with Loni Khari also holding considerable sway.
 The area is politically active, and produced former National Assembly Speaker Chaudhry Amir Hussain.
 Phuklian is the district of Bajwat that front have chak santhal village area that have bazar of main Bajwat.
 Phuklian has post offices, schools, colleges and national banks and qualified schools and colleges.
-The Phuklian police station is the larger police included in the larger Sialkot police station police station of Bajwat.
+The Phuklian police station is the larger police included in the larger Sialkot police station of Bajwat.
 These areas are very dangerous for firing when India war mostly peoples go out the city from the difficult faces.
 But the people of Bajwat are very kind-hearted and welcome everyone without any hesitation.